NothingLinux/.github/profile/README.md

 ## About Nothing Linux ##
-Nothing Linux is a linux distribution in under construction and is a rolling release with package manager named "TurboPorts" beacause is a ports. in short nothing linux is
+Nothing Linux is a linux distribution in under construction and is a rolling release with package manager named "TurboPorts" because is a ports. in short nothing linux is

 PACKAGE-MANAGER = TurboPorts